gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

     return False
 ```
+Notice that our loop condition checks whether `current` is truthy or falsy - a `Node` instance or `None`.
+If we were to search for a value that does not exist within our linked list, `current` would eventually hold the tail of our list and then get updated to hold the tail's `next` attribute, `None`.
+At this point, our loop condition would become falsy, and we would exit the loop and return `False`.

-Creating a `current` pointer to help iterate through the nodes in a linked list is a useful strategy that cna be applied in many similar linked list applications.
+Creating a `current` pointer to help iterate through the nodes in a linked list is a useful strategy that can be applied in many similar linked list applications.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->